ryanshim24/CheatSheet/README.md

 });

 ```
-Now inside you can make a controllers folder for your different controllers for example
+Grabbing from your players controller/route

+Inside yoru controllers folder you can now setup your controler like this!

+Continuing on our raffle.js file
 ```
-angular.module('raffler.controllers')
+angular.module('app.controllers')
-.controller('RaffleController', [
+.controller('IndexCtrl', [
   "$scope",
   "Player",
   function($scope, Player) {